slawcode/friends-the-social-network-api/README.md

 A social network API

 ## Description
 - A social network web application where users can share their thoughts, react to friend's thoughts and create a friend list.
-It utilizes xpress.js for routing, a MongoDB database and Mongoose ODM.
+It utilizes Express.js for routing, a MongoDB database and Mongoose ODM.
 The seed data is created using Postman.

 ## Installation
 -

 ## Usage
--
+- Video showing usage of this project:

 - Screenshots showing usage of this project: